 The Roman Villa located outside the Mdina fortifications, on the periphery of the town of Rabat the ruins of a Roman townhouse more popularly known as the Roman Villa.
 The location has been renamed as the Domvs Romana, two Latin words meaning Roam townhouse.

-It is an example of fine Roman architecture which succeeded to survive so much a long time and now what has been left has now been preserved, we can get a glimpse of what it was at the time living in a luxury residence of a noble Roman family.
+An example of fine Roman architecture which succeeded to survive so much a long time and now what has been left has now been preserved, we can get a glimpse of what it was at the time living in a luxury residence of a noble Roman family.

 It is very popular with tourists and ideal to visit as it can be combined to your Mdina and Rabat visit.
 Take a glimpse at the original floor mosaics, marble statues and personal ornaments.